jonescompneurolab/hnn-core/README.rst

 	:target: https://codecov.io/gh/jonescompneurolab/hnn-core
 	:alt: Test coverage

 This is a leaner and cleaner version of the code based off the `HNN repository <https://github.com/jonescompneurolab/hnn>`_.
-However, a Graphical User Interface is not supported at the moment in this repository.

 It is early Work in Progress.
 Contributors are very welcome.